nathankurt/k8s-cert/notes/definitions-cheatsheet.md

 - apiGroups: [""]
   resources: ["pods"]
   verbs: ["list", "get", "create", "update", "delete"]
+  #You can select the names of the pods people have access to
+  resourceNames: ["blue", "orange"]

   #Rule to allow developers to create config maps
 - apiGroups: [""]